 These are the CEO’s who have a positive reputation with almost all of their employees.
 But is this reflected in their online reputations?
 With customers increasingly using the internet as a resource to research a company before making a purchase decision; a CEO’s online reputation is just as important as their offline reputation.
 A survey carried out by BrightLocal in 2014, for example, shows that 88% of customers now trust online reviews as much as personal recommendations.

 Google is a vital component of a CEO’s reputation online.
-The first page of a Google search garners 92% of all search traffic, according to a study carried out by Chitika.
+The first page of a Google search garners 95% of all search traffic.
 In other words, if unwanted content appears on the first page of a Google search for a CEO’s name, it’ll be seen by their firm’s customer base and damage their reputation.
 This demonstrates that CEO’s need to manage their reputations online if they want to ensure that unwanted content doesn’t impact their company’s bottom line.

 How effective are the top five CEO’s on this list at handling their online reputations?
 We can use the first page of a Google search for these CEO’s names as a benchmark.
 First up is Google CEO Larry Page.